PLSysSec/vera/README.md

 Expected time: ~30 minutes

 The script for generating the quickcheck tests in 6.1 is in quickcheck.py.
-It runs the command `stack test --ta -p JS/Cpp`.
+It runs the command `stack test --ta -p JS100/Cpp100`.
 By default, the script runs **100** random tests for each JS or C++ operator.
 In the paper, we run quickcheck tests 1,000 times per operator---we do not do so for time reasons in the artifact eval.
-If you would like to run quickcheck for longer, you can configure it by WHATTTTT:DS.
+If you would like to run quickcheck for longer, you can use quickcheck_long.py in the same way as quickcheck.py.
 Still, it will not be the exact result from the paper, since each run of quickcheck produces new random tests.

 ### (4) Do the verified routines work correctly in Firefox?